eclab/edisyn/README.md

 ## Running

-Double click on the file `edisyn.1.jar`
+Double click on the file `edisyn.2.jar`

-Edisyn should launch and either present you with a window asking what MIDI interface you want to use, or tell you that there are no avaialble MIDI interfaces, and that you'll need to work offline.
+Edisyn should launch and either present you with a window asking what MIDI interface you want to use, or tell you that there are no available MIDI interfaces, and that you'll need to work offline.

 ### The Editor Pane

 The editor pane should be self-explanatory.
 There are four tabs which together cover all of the parameters of the synthesizer.
-The first tab, *Oscillators and Filters*, contains an are called *Waldorf Blofeld* which lets you set the patch name and category, bank, number, and Blofeld ID.
+The first tab, *Oscillators and Filters*, also contains an area called *Waldorf Blofeld* which lets you set the patch name and category, bank, number, and Blofeld ID.
 The bank, number, and ID are mostly for saving out to sysex files: whenever you upload or download patch to/from the Blofeld, you'll be prompted to revise those if necessary.

 ### The File Menu

-* *New* creates a new editor pane.
+* *New* creates a new editor pane, set to the default (the Blofeld's Init patch setting).
 Note that only the frontmost editor pane will receive MIDI.
 So if you for some reason set up both editor panes with the same interface, then request MIDI from one pane, then quickly switch to the other pane, you could in theory get the MIDI sent to the other pane.
 So don't do that.

-* *Load* loads a sysex file into the existing editor pane.
+* *Load...* loads a sysex file into the existing editor pane.
 It's called Load instead of Open because it doesn't open a new window.

+* *Close Window* closes, well, you know, it closes, um, the window.

 * *Save* and *Save As...* save to a sysex file.

+* *Reset to Default* resets the window to display the Blofeld's Init patch setting.

+* *Export Diff to Text...* saves out to a text file a line-by-line description of every parameter which is *different* from the default Init patch setting, plus the current value it's set to.
+The patch value is either a string (in the case of the Patch name) or a number from 0...127: this may not be that useful to you, but the parameter names might be useful if you want to publish your patch on a sebsite and need to know which parameter settings to mention.

 ### The MIDI Menu